Posture as Signal

 Example

-Same résumé, same pitch deck, two founders.
-One walks in at the room's pace, speaks at its volume, and laughs when others laugh.
-The other walks in at their own pace, takes a beat before answering, and lets silences sit.
-The second is described afterward as 'serious,' 'composed,' 'someone we should follow up with.'
+Same résumé, same deck, two founders.
+One walks in at the room's pace, matches its volume, laughs when others laugh.
+The other walks in at their own pace, takes a beat before answering, lets silences sit.
+The second gets described as 'serious,' 'composed,' 'someone we should follow up with.'
 Nothing in the content differed.
 The posture did all of it.

 Questions this answers